ianrenton/raspberrytank/README.md

 raspberrytank
 =============

-Program(s) used to control a Heng Long RC tank using a Raspberry Pi.
-For more information on the Raspberry Tank project, go to http://bit.ly/raspberrytank
+This repository contains a number of programs used to control a Heng Long RC tank using a Raspberry Pi.
+For more information on the Raspberry Tank project, go to [https://ianrenton.com/hardware/raspberry-tank/](https://ianrenton.com/hardware/raspberry-tank/).

 rt_http
 -------